JPry/choir-guides/_drafts/TEMPLATE_FEAST.md

 exaposteilaria:
     -

-# Custom value for the Great Doxology (different than tone of the week)
+# Custom tone for Praises (ANOI)
-great_doxology: null

-# Other overrides.
-Replace "null" with the appropriate value.
-overrides:
-    # Set a custom Kathismata (Plain Reading)
-    kathismata: null

-    # Set a custom Evlogetaria.
-    evlogetaria: null
+praises:

 # Set a custom Doxastikon.
-    doxastikon: null
+doxastikon:

+# Custom value for the Great Doxology (Should be the same as the Doxastikon)
+great_doxology:

+# Custom Troparion after Great Doxology
+troparion:

 # 1st & 2nd Antiphon for Divine Liturgy
 antiphon_12: